futomi/node-lifx-lan/README.md

 `start`  | Integer | Required | Start index of zone (0 - 127).
 `end`    | Integer | Required | End index of zone (0 - 127).

-If the value of the `start` is grater than the `end` and this method fetches the information successfully, a hash object will be passed to the `resolve()` function.
+If the value of the `start` is less than the `end` and this method fetches the information successfully, a hash object will be passed to the `resolve()` function.
 The hash object contains the properties as follows [[StateMultiZone - 506](https://lan.developer.lifx.com/docs/multizone-messages#section-statemultizone-506)]:

 Property | Type    | Description
 :--------|:--------|:-----------